noriakis/software/docs/ggkegg/index.md

 library(ggkegg)
 ```

-One of the main aims of `ggkegg` or `tidykegg` is manupilating KEGG information in tidy ways using `tidygraph`, and offers the customized visualization of KEGG information including KEGG PATHWAY, MODULE, and NETWORK.
+One of the main aims of `ggkegg` is manupilating KEGG information in tidy ways using `tidygraph`, and offers the customized visualization of KEGG information including KEGG PATHWAY, MODULE, and NETWORK.

 ```r